norulshahlam/spring-boot-kafka-tutorials/README.md

 <summary>Click to expand</summary><br>

 [Reference](https://www.reddit.com/r/apachekafka/comments/1dcet0g/what_tools_do_you_use_for_visualizing_kafka/)

+Our docker-compose.yml already has `kafbat.ui` included.
+You can access it via http://localhost:8088

 - Kafka Tool (http://www.kafkatool.com/) - A GUI application for managing and using Apache Kafka clusters.
 It provides an easy-to-use interface for browsing Kafka topics, partitions, and messages.